 No matter how modern it may become, Christmas will also always be synonymous with age-old traditions.
-We take a look at the high points of the Finnish Christmas season, from early December to the day after the big day.
+We take a look at the high points of the Finnish Christmas season.

 Since Christmas Eve forms the most important day of the Christmas season in Finland, it is fitting that at noon on the Eve, “Christmas Peace” is proclaimed in Turku, the oldest city in the country.
-The tradition dates back to the 13th century.
+The tradition dates back to the 1300s.

 The bells of the 14th-century Turku Cathedral sound in many a Finnish home as people view the age-old ceremony on television.
 Then the festivities begin.

-Christmas Day is a time for rest and relaxation, like reading books Santa Claus brought and eating food left over from Christmas Eve.
-People wait until Saint Stephen’s Day (Boxing Day), December 26, to pay visits to friends and relatives.
-And if the weather permits, people visit outdoor events arranged by heritage societies.
+Christmas Day is a time for rest and relaxation, like reading books that Santa Claus brought and eating food left over from Christmas Eve.

 By Sinikka Salokorpi